-Government Auditing Standards requires the auditor to perform limited procedures on Lake County's response to the internal control and legal compliance findings identified in our audit and described in the accompanying Corrective Action Plan.
-Lake County's response was not subjected to the auditing procedures applied in the audit of the financial statements, and accordingly, we express no opinion on it.
+Government Auditing Standards requires the auditor to perform limited procedures on Lake County's response to the findings identified in our audit and described in the accompanying Schedule of Findings and Questioned Costs and Corrective Action Plan.
+The County's response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.